dotchetter/GADS_Config_Updater/README.md

 # GADS_Config_Updater
-powershell scripts that aid in fetching data &amp; formatting for, updating config file for GADS.
+powershell scripts that aid in fetching data &amp; formatting for & updating config file for GADS.

 * How to use: